moble/scri/docs/tutorial_waveformmodes.rst

   >>> h = scri.SpEC.read_from_h5("path/to/rhOverM_Extrapolated_N4.h5")

   >>> # For RPXMB-compressed waveforms:
-  >>> h = scri.SpEC.file_io.rotating_paired_xor_multishuffle_bzip2.load(
+  >>> h = scri.rpxmb.load(
   ...       "path/to/rhOverM_Extrapolated_N4_RPXMB.h5"
   ... )[0].to_inertial_frame()

 More information needs to be passed into ``read_from_h5`` when trying to load a finite-radius file.
 For example, if we are loading a strain waveform with data beloning to extraction radius :math:`R = 123\, M`.
-Then we would need to do the
+Then we would need to do the following:
-following:

 .. code-block:: python